mbarbetti/pidgan/README.md

 # pidgan
-GAN-based model to fast-simulate the LHCb PID detectors
+GAN-based models to fast-simulate the LHCb PID detectors